Guardian Angel Program

 Before (2)

-Peety now has a forever home, as he was adopted by his foster family and now lives happily and pain-free.
-It was a life-changing journey for Peety, one that ended the pain he’d endured, and allows him to now live the rest of his days in comfort and safety.
-It also means that we need to work hard to replenish the Guardian Angel Fund, so we can help more cats in the future.
+Peety was adopted by his foster family, now lives happily and pain-free.
+It was a life-changing journey for Peety, one that ended the pain he’d endured, thanks to the Guardian Angel Fund.

 Before